getnelson/nelson/docs/src/hugo/content/documentation/api.md

   Lint Manifest
 </h3>

-The service can verify if a supplied manifest is valid or not (e.g. if the dependencies specified in the file dont exist, validation will fail).
+The service can verify if a supplied manifest is valid or not (e.g. if the dependencies specified in the file don’t exist, validation will fail).

 ```
 POST /v1/lint